 It is a one-day exam lasting approximately six hours and is held at computer-testing facilities across the U.S. The exam is administered in four 90-minute sessions, with optional 10-minute breaks between sessions, and one longer 40-minute break offered between the second and third session.
 Once a session has concluded, candidates are not be able to revisit those questions.

-Results are posted approximately four weeks after the exam; candidates will be notified by email when they are available.
+Results are posted approximately four to eight weeks after the exam; candidates will be notified by email when they are available.
 The exam’s contents are copyrighted and may not be reproduced or disclosed in any manner.

 This exam is offered only once per academic year.
 During the exam admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam; a new application is not necessary.

-To be eligible for this exam, applicants must have satisfactorily completed a training program in pediatric surgery accredited by the ACGME or RCPSC.
+To be eligible for this exam, applicants must have satisfactorily completed a training program in vascular surgery accredited by the ACGME or RCPSC.
 During training, candidates must have obtained increasing levels of responsibility to become fully prepared for independent practice.